m7md-arwani/Encryption-Decryption/README.md

 #### -out

-This option outputs the result in a file by just passing the file name between quotes after the option.
+This option outputs the result in a file by just passing the file name after the option.
 If not written, the program will output the text to the console.

 #### -alg